 - Easy identification and rotation

 05. BearMoo Whetstone 2-IN-1 Sharpening Stone 3000/8000 Grit Waterstone, Knife Sharpener Rubber Stone Holder Included

 Our last competitor is the BearMoo 2-in-1 whetstone sharpening stone which has a coarse 3000 grit level alongside a fine 8000 grit.
 For making the sharp edge you should use the coarse side and the fine side can give you the finishing and polishing of the edge that you need.
-The stone is made of professional grade white corundum which is superb in resisting corrosion and heat.
+This quality knife sharpener is made of professional grade white corundum which is superb in resisting corrosion and heat.
 The finishing is such that the corners and edges are clearly recognizable.
 Except for serrated blades and ceramic tools, the stone can be used effectively for other blades.

 - Good for high-level sharpness

 - Not for serrated blades and ceramic tools

 - Expertise is needed to sharpen long blade

 There are lots of product out there to choose from.
 Sometimes it’s a bit difficult to pick the right one for you if you don’t have predetermined specifications for your product.
 So to avoid that from happening you need to know what you are exactly looking for.
 The things that you should consider before buying your sharpening stones are: